phmarek/hantek-dso2000-quick-fetch/README.md

 # Usage

-With the patch active on your DSO, you'll see a short notice about that a few seconds after booting.
+With the patch active on your DSO and your PC connected via USB, wait for the "USB connection" icon in the bottom right corner of the DSO screen.

-Pressing the `SAVE TO USB` button after booting will disable your USB console, so that the USB serial port can be used for data transfer.
+Pressing the `SAVE TO USB` button now will disable your USB console, so that the USB serial port can be used for data transfer.
 The scope will show the message `Activating quick fetch mode.` as confirmation.

-Now you run the script:
+Next you run the script:

 ```
 receiver-src/hantek-dso-fetch.pl --cont --file /tmp/my-hantek-data.%d.csv